+In 2013, OSPAR has established common indicators for the input of the metals mercury, cadmium and lead via air and water, the concentrations of mercury, cadmium and lead, PCB's, PAK's and PBDE in biota and sediment, organotin in sediment and the incidence of imposex/ intersex in sea snails.
+These indicators are based on the established OSPAR monitoring and assessment programmes CAMP, RID and CEMP and will contribute to the OSPAR Intermediate Assessment in 2017.
+The Netherlands uses the measurements in sediment only for determining trends, not for assessing environmental quality.
 As stated above, monitoring and assessment are already coordinated within the frameworks of the WFD and OSPAR.
-In the coming years, the Monitoring Plan is adjusted as necessary on the basis of the results of coordinating the various measurement methods under the WFD and OSPAR in terms of indicators (23) Concentrations of contaminants in water and (24) in biota.
+In the coming years, the Monitoring Plan will be adjusted as necessary on the basis of the results of coordinating the various measurement methods under the WFD and OSPAR in terms of indicators (23) Concentrations of contaminants in water and (24) in biota.